Bogdanp/racksnaps/README.md

 # racksnaps

-This is a work in progress and not all packages work at this point.
+This is a work in progress and it may not be stable enough for general use yet.

 This code builds daily snapshots of the official Racket Package Catalog.
 The intent is to allow application developers to depend on